yfann/TechGuidence/go/Native-Pattern/circuit-breaker.md

-## Stability Patterns

-+ The stability patterns are generally intended to be applied by distributed applications to improve their own stability and the stability of the larger system they’re a part of.

 ## Circuit Breaker
 + Circuit Breaker automatically degrades service functions in response to a likely fault, preventing larger or cascading failures by eliminating recurring errors and providing reasonable error responses.